 All modern surgery and cancer treatments rely on the use of effective antibiotics to reduce infections.

-“To lose this precious gift will signal a return to a pre-antibiotic era,” said Mr David Sweetnam, a surgeon who will advise the new INEOS Oxford Institute for Antimicrobial Research.
+“To lose this precious gift will signal a return to a pre-antibiotic era,” said Mr David Sweetnam, Chairman of the new INEOS Oxford Institute for Antimicrobial Research.
 “We now have a very narrow window of opportunity in which to change course and prevent the unthinkable from becoming the inevitable.”